solo-io/workshops/gloo-gateway/1-18/poc/README.md

 EOF
-echo "executing test dist/document/build/templates/steps/apps/httpbin/extauth-oauth/tests/authorization.test.js.liquid from lab number 8" timeout --signal=INT 3m mocha ./test.js --timeout 10000 --retries=120 --bail || { DEBUG_MODE=true mocha ./test.js --timeout 120000; echo "The workshop failed in lab number 8"; exit 1; }
+echo "executing test dist/document/build/templates/steps/apps/httpbin/extauth-oauth/tests/authorization.test.js.liquid from lab number 8" timeout --signal=INT 3m mocha ./test.js --timeout 10000 --retries=120 --bail --exit || { DEBUG_MODE=true mocha ./test.js --timeout 120000; echo "The workshop failed in lab number 8"; exit 1; }
 -->
 If you open the browser in incognito and login using the username `user2` and the password `password`, you will now be able to access it since the user's email ends with `@solo.io`.